nullromo/commander-primer/README.md

 As fun as you might think it is to use Elvish Spirit Guide to Flash in Protean Hulk on turn 1 and win the game with Carrion Feeder, Karmic Guide, Academy Rector, Grand Abolisher, Animate Dead, Mikaeus, the Unhallowed, and Walking Ballista (see following note for details), it's certainly not fun for any of your opponents, and after you do this a few times, losing all your friends in the process, you will realize that it is, in fact, not fun.

-> Protean Hulk has long been a combo piece for competative EDH players, and it has many, many chains that can win the game instantly when its ability triggers.
+> Protean Hulk has long been a combo piece for competitive EDH players, and it has many, many chains that can win the game instantly when its ability triggers.
 >
 > | Island | Elvish Spirit Guide | Flash | Protean Hulk |
 > |:-:|:-:|:-:|:-:|